Leafy London Square, Jane Smith

 Whether you are enjoying a vegan sandwich sitting on a park bench, or taking loved ones for a trip to the park, here are some good books to help preserve or even set up a local park.
 Green space should be for everyone, and the vegan and environmental movement are so closely linked, it’s always good to return public spaces to nature.

-- For a start, you should be able to walk to a good public park.
-It should have lots of litter bins and poop bins, an organic lawn, and be free from pet-toxic dangers like bulbs and slug pellets.
-If you have a pond, it needs to be cleaned regularly from algae and have sloping sides so that wildlife can easily enter and exit.
+- You should be able to walk to it.
+Good parks have litter bins, an organic lawn, and are free from pet-toxic dangers like bulbs and slug pellets.
+Park ponds should be cleaned regularly from algae, and have sloping sides, so wildlife can easily get in and out.

-- Finally, councils need to consult with local wildlife experts.
-Often councils don’t have the knowledge on the best types of bird houses or where to site them, and how to keep local wildlife safe.
+- Councils should consult with wildlife experts to know where to site bird houses and keep wildlife safe.
 Trees are more important than metal statues and skateboard parks.

 - Space is not an issue.
 Many cities have ‘tiny parks’.
 In fact, creativity and willing hands can make a park beautiful, no matter the size.

 - Biodegradable poop bags should be attached to bins, as it’s human nature that some people forget.
 Ensure they are strong and unscented.